nadineproject/nadine/README.markdown

-# Office Nomads Apps
+# Nadine

-This is the Django web project which we run behind the scenes to support our coworking space.
+This is the Django web project which runs behinds the scenes of coworking spaces.

 Most of the action is in the staff application, where you'll find a member tracking and billing system.